awsdocs/amazon-fsx-windows-user-guide/doc_source/getting-started.md

 1. From the console dashboard, choose **Create file system** to start the file system creation wizard\.

 1. Provide a name for your file system\.
-You can use a maximum of 256 Unicode letters, whitespace, and numbers, plus the special characters \+ \- = \. \_ : /
+You can use a maximum of 256 Unicode letters, white space, and numbers, plus the special characters \+ \- = \. \_ : /

 1. Provide the **storage capacity** for your file system, in GiB\.
 This value can be any whole number in the range of 300 to 65,536\.